Please Read How You Can Help Keep the Encyclopedia Free

 2.2.3 Obstacles to human attainment

 Scientia in natural philosophy would require knowledge both of real essences and of their necessary connections among qualities, yet neither is possible for human beings, Locke concludes.
 One obstacle to scientia, then, is that real essences escape us.
-God has given us sensory capacities suitable for finding our way to the “market and exchange” and other practical needs, and not, as the “microscopical eyes” passage indicates, for detecting the minute parts of bodies.
+God has given us sensory capacities that are suitable for finding our way to the “market and exchange” and other practical needs, but are not suitable, as the “microscopical eyes” passage indicates, for detecting the minute parts of bodies.

 But while human beings cannot attain scientia in natural philosophy, there are other epistemic agents who can.
 One is, of course, God, who certainly knows real essences (E III.vi.3, p.
 440), and “'tis possible Angels have” ideas of real essences as well (E III.vi.3, p.
 440).